Society of St. Vincent de Paul Pilots Jobs Program for Homeless & Working Poor

 The Opus Foundation has supported SVdP programs with grants totaling more than $120,100.

-The Opus Foundation® is the corporate foundation for Opus, and is building community for a better tomorrow by supporting projects and programs that make our communities better places to live, work and raise families through grants to nonprofit organizations in the areas of early childhood education, youth development, workforce development, community revitalization and pressing/emerging needs.
+The Opus Foundation, the corporate foundation for Opus, is building community for a better tomorrow by supporting projects and programs that make our communities better places to live, work and raise families.
+The Foundation is committed to improving conditions that disproportionately affect historically underinvested individuals and communities by focusing on early childhood education, youth development, workforce development and community revitalization.
 Read more about the Foundation's work.
 The Opus Foundation is a separate entity from The Opus Group and is led by its own Board of Directors.